March 13, 2026

 The most frequent cause of spinal narrowing is the natural wear and tear that happens as we age.
 Over decades of movement, bending, and twisting, the structures in our spine can begin to show signs of use.
 This process is often linked to osteoarthritis, a condition where the cartilage that cushions your joints breaks down.
 As the cartilage in the facet joints of your cervical spine deteriorates, the space inside your backbone can become smaller.
 This gradual change is why symptoms of cervical stenosis often don't appear until after age 50.
 It’s a slow process that can eventually squeeze the spinal cord and the nerves branching out from it.

-Bone Spurs and Arthritis
+When Bone Spurs and Arthritis Are the Culprit

 When your body tries to repair the damage from arthritis, it can sometimes overcompensate by creating small, irregular growths of bone called bone spurs (or osteophytes).
 While the intention is to stabilize the joint, these bony projections can grow into the spinal canal, further reducing the available space for your nerves.
 It’s a common response to the inflammation and joint instability caused by cervical osteoarthritis.
 Managing the underlying inflammation and improving joint mechanics through treatments like Physical Medicine can be key to addressing the pain and stiffness associated with both arthritis and the bone spurs it can cause.